Local Councillor Briefings

 Police and Crime Commissioners (PCCs) have a statutory duty to listen and respond to public concerns regarding crime and policing.

-In Cambridgeshire, the Acting Police and Crime Commissioner, Ray Bisby, does this in a number of ways including offering 1-1 surgeries for members of the public and regular meetings with community groups and leaders.
-He also provides regular group meetings for parish, town, city, district and county council representatives to discuss community safety initiatives in the area and issues of local concern.
+In Cambridgeshire and Peterborough, the Commissioner, does this in a number of ways including offering 1-1 surgeries for members of the public and regular meetings with community groups and leaders.
+He also provides group meetings for parish, town, city, district and county council representatives to discuss community safety initiatives in the area and issues of local concern.

 Councillors can register their wish to (virtually) attend by emailing: email@example.com and stating which council they are representing.